This classic, chocolate peanut butter No Bake Cookies recipe has been a family favorite that I have been making for over 25 years!

 - While you wait for the mixture to begin to boil, measure out your peanut butter and oats, set aside.

-- Bring the mixture in the sauce pan to a rolling boil - once it is at a full boil - boil for exactly 1 minute and 15 seconds.
+- Bring the mixture in the sauce pan to a rolling boil - once it is at a full boil - boil for exactly 1 minute in dry environments or 1 minute and 15 seconds in humid environments.

 - Remove from the heat immediately.